Meosit/in-into-exchange-bot/exchange-rates/src/main/resources/message/en/start.md

 - `(12keuro + 8k bucks)*2 !pounds`
 - `$1 on 2022-09-14`
 - `13 EUR at -2`
+- `złoty into dollar ?22.09.2022`

 Available commands:
 /help - extended and verbose description
+/apistatus - get info about last rates update
 /settings - section to change default settings
+/donate - support development
 /apis - list of supported rate APIs
-/apistatus - get info about last rates update
 /patterns - all available aliases for all currencies